codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/methods-and-testing-composition.md

 double x = Math.pow(2.0, 10.0);
 ```

 When using `Math` methods, beginners often forget the word `Math`.
+See the example java code in the left pane.
+To compile and run the code, press the "Run"!
+{Run!}(sh .guides/bg.sh javac code/ch04/Composition.java java -cp code/ch04/ Composition)
  For example, if you just write `x = pow(2.0, 10.0)`, you will get a compiler error:

 ```code
 File: Test.java  [line: 5]